etsi123/DataScience_BlackJackCardCounting/README.md

 2. Splitting is not allowed.
 3. Late Surrender is allowed.
 4. Doubling down is permitted for any hand.
-5. Blackjack pays at a 3:2 x initial wager rate (avoid games where blackjack pays 6:5 x initial wager rate, which is also quite common).
+5. Blackjack pays at a 3:2 x initial wager rate (Note : avoid games where blackjack pays 6:5 x initial wager rate, which is also quite common).

 # Common Blackjack terms: